Doctors Note Logo

 Herbal Safety: Long-Term Use of Valerian for Insomnia

-Valerian root nightly at doses of 300-900 mg for up to 12 weeks is generally safe for healthy adults and can improve sleep latency and quality, with most users experiencing only mild side effects such as dizziness or morning grogginess.
-Use may require cycling off, monitoring for interactions with other CNS depressants, and caution in special populations.
+Valerian root is generally safe for healthy adults when taken nightly at doses of 300–900 mg for up to 12 weeks.
+Research shows it can improve sleep latency (how quickly you fall asleep) and overall sleep quality, with most users reporting only mild side effects such as dizziness or morning grogginess.

 answer background